OTRF/OSSEM/_sources/cdm/entities/alert.md

 # alert

-Alert fields that describe an indicator from a tool of a possible issue.
+Alert fields that describe/normalize an indicator from a tool of a possible issue.

 ## Attributes